awsdocs/aws-php-developers-guide/doc_source/sns-examples-managing-topics.rst

 * Returns all of the properties of a topic using :aws-php-class:`GetTopicAttributes <api-sns-2010-03-31.html#gettopicattributes>`.
 * Allows a topic owner to set an attribute of the topic to a new value using :aws-php-class:`SetTopicAttributes <api-sns-2010-03-31.html#settopicattributes>`.

+For more information about using |SNS|, see :SNS-dg:`Amazon SNS Topic Attributes for Message Delivery Status <sns-topic-attributes>`.

 .. include:: text/git-php-examples.txt

 Creating a Topic
 ==========================

 Pass the Name for the new topic to the createTopic method of the AWS.SNS client class.
-To call the createTopic method, create a promise for invoking an Amazon SNS service object, passing the parameters object.
+To call the createTopic method, create a promise for invoking an |SNS| service object, passing the parameters object.
 Then handle the response in the promise callback.
 The data returned by the promise contains the ARN of the topic.

 **Imports**